jvendryes/SafeD3C0D3/README.md

 The point of SafeD3C0D3 is to give you more confidence that the data you supply isn't being abused by third parties.

 ## How
+- You have access to the source code, feel free to review it
 - All data supplied to the app is handled in browser memory, the only network requests made are the ones required for the app to load
-- Utilizing a strict Content Security Policy (CSP) with SHA-256 hash signatures
-- The NGINX Docker container runs a non-root user

 ## Features
 - JWT decoding
 - Base64 decoding
 - Support for UTF-8 and UTF-16
 - Responsive UI to minimize footprint

+### Security Features
+- Utilizing a strict Content Security Policy (CSP) with SHA-256 hash signatures
+- The NGINX Docker container runs a non-root user

 ## Getting Started